DigitalCampus/oppia-docs/technical/install/server.rst

 general maintenance (eg clearing old user sessions and temporary files), and the other to generate the cached data for displaying the dashboard data.

 These can be run as a single cron task.
-We recommend putting this files in your ``/home/oppia/`` directory.
+We recommend putting this file in your ``/home/oppia/`` directory.

 ``oppia-cron.sh``::